 When I started my business, I met with dozens of people individually and told them my plans.
 I asked for their advice and words of wisdom.
 Gibbs Mood, a successful business leader and mentor, gave me the same advice I’m giving you: “Don’t get too clever and overthink it.
 Just tell everyone you meet what you are doing and your goals for your business.
 It’s the hands-down best way to get others interested in your plans.”

 3. Make it easy to say yes.

-When Allen Stephenson started out, he took his prototype shirts to M. Dumas & Sons, a premier clothing store in Charleston, S.C., in a Gap bag—nothing was even branded yet.
+When Allen Stephenson started out, he took his prototype shirts to M. Dumas & Sons, a premier clothing store in Charleston, South Carolina, in a Gap bag—nothing was even branded yet.

 After a few weeks, Stephenson received a phone call from the manager at M. Dumas & Sons.
 Not only did the store want to order shirts, but management was also interested in creating a small wall to feature them.
 “And that was it.
 That was when I knew it was happening,” Stephenson says.

 Allen Stephenson’s wave started because he made it easy to say yes at the first step.